Gages/verse_apps/README.md

 This repository contains code by Eskil Steenberg, with some small changes by me, Phillip Warren.
-My first goal for this repository is to port LoqAirou (3D modelling tool) to the browser via emscripten.
+My first goal for this repository is to  get LoqAirou (3D modelling tool) to work without segfaulting with the included the verse server implementation on Windows and Linux.

 I am interested in this software because: